Tiny Targets: Navigating Flea and Tick Safety for Kittens

 -

-Wash all bedding in hot water weekly.
+Heat is Your Friend: Wash all pet bedding, rugs, and your own linens in hot water weekly.

 -